-Redhat Enterprise Linux (RHEL) 5.x and CentOS 5.x have been providing MySQL 5.0 in it’s distribution since that was the active stable branch when RHEL 5.0 was released on 14th March 2007 (CentOS 5.0 on 12th April 2007).
-Since then, Sun/Oracle have released MySQL 5.1 and MySQL 5.5, so the Webtatic Yum repository has added them to it’s web stack, which now provides updated versions of all the AMP in LAMP.
+Redhat Enterprise Linux (RHEL) 6.x and CentOS 6.x have been providing MySQL 5.1 in its distribution since that was the active stable branch when RHEL 6.0 was released.
+Since then, Sun/Oracle have released MySQL 5.5, so the Webtatic Yum repository has added them to its web stack, which now provides updated versions of all the AMP in LAMP.

-Update 2013-05-11 – Updated guide to include Webtatic EL6 mysql55 installation and simplfied package upgrade
+Update 2013-05-11 - Updated guide to include Webtatic EL6 mysql55w installation and simplfied package upgrade

 First, to set up the yum repository, install the webtatic-release RPM based on your CentOS/RHEL release: